-A National Observatory of Children’s Play Experiences During COVID-19
+A National Observatory of Children’s Play Experiences During Covid-19

-This 15-month, ESRC-funded project in collaboration with UCL and partners will create an 'observatory' of children's play during this unique time, to capture the impact of the COVID-19 pandemic on children’s play and peer cultures.
+This 15-month, ESRC-funded project in collaboration with UCL and partners will create an 'observatory' of children's play during this unique time, to capture the impact of the Covid-19 pandemic on children’s play and peer cultures.

 Play observatory - masked girls running

-The COVID-19 pandemic has disrupted almost every aspect of children’s everyday lives through local and national lockdowns, the closure of schools, clubs and play spaces, and through social distancing measures.
-This timely project funded by the ESRC brings together researchers from the University of Sheffield and University College London with partner organisations Great Ormond Street Hospital, the British Library and the V&A Museum of Childhood to explore the impact of COVID-19 and accompanying restrictions on children’s play and wellbeing over the course of the pandemic.
+This timely project funded by the ESRC brings together researchers from the University of Sheffield and University College London (UCL) with partner organisations Great Ormond Street Hospital, the British Library and the V&A Museum of Childhood to explore the impact of Covid-19 and accompanying restrictions on children’s play and wellbeing over the course of the pandemic.

 By combining a nationwide survey of children’s play across a range of settings with ethnographic research, the project will act as an ‘observatory’ seeking a panoramic view of young people’s play, peer cultures and social lives at the present time across the UK.
-The interdisciplinary team will gather examples of indoor, outdoor and imaginary play, including digital play from onscreen games to social media, and aims to record the rich diversity of children’s experiences by ensuring that under-represented groups and communities are reached and included.

 Children are being invited to act as observers and reporters of their own play by submitting examples to the Play Observatory.
 Researchers anticipate collecting drawings and photographs, videos and screenshots, and written and audio descriptions of pandemic-related play, uploaded to the survey by adult participants such as parents and caregivers, youth group leaders and school teachers.